opsmatic/talks/notfornumbers/01main.md

 Certainty → Knowledge + Information

-where knowledge is a relationship to the history of what we’ve already observed in the past, i.e. an expectation of behaviour, and information is evidence of the present: that things are proceeding as expected.
+where knowledge is a relationship to **the history of what we’ve already observed in the past,** i.e. an expectation of behaviour, and information is evidence of the present: that things are proceeding as expected.

 Mark Burgess.
-"In Search of Certainty"
+"In Search of Certainty" (emphasis mine)

 .notes As if on cue, Mark Burgess published his book which is just chalk full of great quotations for a talk like this.
 Control and certainty allow us to be productive and strategic.
 So how can we get there?

-<!SLIDE>

-<!SLIDE>
-Burgess and friends go a long way towards reducing surprises, but much remains.
-    using a policy to establish certainty implies a bit of hubris - implies you know what's important and what isn't.
-        insert simplegeo story here
-Worst surprise is a surprise about a fundamental assumption - something that I thought was the same is different.
-( shpiel about finding and flagging differences, how monitoring can help, etc )